jason4king21/aws-glue-dbt-snowflake-pipeline/README.md

-# AWS Glue + DBT + Snowflake ELT Pipeline
+# 🧪 AWS Glue + dbt + Snowflake ELT Pipeline

-This project demonstrates a scalable data pipeline using AWS Glue, S3, dbt, and Snowflake.
-It showcases data extraction from an external API, storage in S3, and transformation and modeling in Snowflake using dbt.
+This project demonstrates a batch data pipeline that extracts data from an external API using AWS Glue, lands it into S3, and then uses dbt to model and transform that data within Snowflake.

-## 🚀 Overview

-- **Ingestion**: AWS Glue extracts data from an external API
-- **Storage**: JSON data stored in an S3 bucket
-- **Modeling & Transformation**: dbt loads and models data into Snowflake
+The focus is on modular ELT design, decoupling ingestion from transformation, and enabling reproducible analytics pipelines using version-controlled infrastructure and code.

+---

-## Architecture
+## 🧩 Architecture Overview
 ![Architecture Diagram](diagrams/architecture.png)

-## DBT Lineage
+## 🧩 DBT Lineage
 ![Linage Diagram](diagrams/DBTLineage.png)

+---

+### Components

+1. **AWS Glue**: Extracts JSON data from an external API and writes it to S3.
+2. **Amazon S3**: Acts as the data lake/layer for raw storage.
+3. **Snowflake**: Hosts raw and transformed tables for analytics.
+4. **dbt (Data Build Tool)**: Performs transformation logic using staged and mart models.
+5. **macros, snapshots, and seeds**: Support versioned modeling and testing.

+---

+## 🔧 Tech Stack

+- **AWS Glue** – Serverless ETL engine for Python-based ingestion
+- **Amazon S3** – Raw data storage
+- **Snowflake** – Cloud data warehouse for scalable analytics
+- **dbt** – Transformation and modeling layer
+- **Python** – Used in Glue jobs and dbt models
+- **GitHub** – Source control for CI/CD and dbt versioning

+---

 ## 📌 Project Steps